 The investigator will determine participant eligibility using the inclusion and exclusion criteria.
+The study procedures are outlined below:

-1. The participant is expected to insert their habitual contact lenses at least 2 hours before attending the visit.
+1. The participant may attend this visit wearing their spectacles or contact lenses.
 2. The participant will be required to read and sign an Informed Consent Form prior to enrollment.
 When the participant has signed the consent form, the participant will be considered enrolled in the study and will be assigned a study ID.
 3. Participant demographics and medical history (age, sex, race, ethnicity, medical conditions, medications, allergies).

-4. Contact lens history (habitual lens information and wearing habits).
-5. [REDACTED] 6.
-[REDACTED] 7.
-Lens fit with habitual lenses will be assessed: - Lens wettability (0-4 descriptive scale, 0.5 steps) - [REDACTED] - [REDACTED] - [REDACTED] 8.
-The participant removes their habitual contact lenses.
-9. [REDACTED]
+4. Contact lens history collected: habitual lens information (including brand name) and wearing habits.

+7. The participant removes their habitual contact lenses (if wearing).

+8. [REDACTED].